adnaans/net-collector/README.md

     python storednetclient.py --host [IP of Collector's HOST] --port [Collector's PORT] --subscribe ["any/separated/string"]
 ```
 String is by default interfaces/ethnet/state, metrics will appear under this name in the tsdb and grafana.

+### View the server page
+Go to localhost:3001 in a browser on the device running storednetclient.py, or go to [ip of device running storednetclient.py]:3001 on a separate device's browser.